bajloml/tf_train_6DOF/README.md

     title = {{NDDS}: {NVIDIA} Deep Learning Dataset Synthesizer}, Year = 2018
     }

+# This project is made out of curiosity and solely for non-profit purposes

 # Models are created in Tensorflow 2.4.1 and trained on GCP platform using Ubuntu 18.04 equiped with NVIDIA V100 GPU.